AFFORDABLE DO IT YOURSELF HOME PROJECTS | PAINTED TILE | DIY TABLE MAKEOVER

-Chalk painting tile is no problem, but I hadn’t seen an actual tile table in decades, so I wasn’t quite sure what we were up against, until she sent over this picture:
+Painting tile is no problem when you add BB Frösch Paint Transformer to your paint, but I hadn’t seen an actual tile table in decades, so I wasn’t quite sure what we were up against, until she sent over this picture:

 The good news was, ANYTHING we did to it would be better than the boring, dated, lifeless state is was currently in!

 Our friend chose what stencils she wanted as well as the colors, then we got to work.